kanitsharma/react-scrollnotify/README.md

 # React Scroll Notify

-A react wrapper that detects when your component enters the viewport, fires a function passed as prop and add animations to it!
+A lightweight react wrapper that detects when your component enters the viewport, fires a function passed as prop and add animations to it!

-### Now you animate components by passing your animation class or animate.css classes as prop
+### Now you can animate components by passing your animation class or animate.css classes as prop

 ## Installation